-In connection with the issuance of shares on April 3, 2020, the Company closed on a transaction related to a Securities Purchase Agreement (the "Securities Purchase Agreement") entered into on March 30, 2020, whereby an investor purchased from the Company, 7.5 units, each consisting of (i) 1.5 shares of the Company's common stock, or pre-funded warrants upon Investor's election due to the 4.99% blocker provision and (ii) 1.5 warrants to purchase one share of Common Stock ("Series A Warrants"), and collectively with the Common Stock the "Units").
-In addition to the Units, the Investor was issueded warrants to purchase one share of Common Stock (the "Series B Warrants") and an additional 64 warrants to purchase one share of Common Stock (the "Series A Warrants,") and an additional 64 warrants to purchase one share of Common Stock (the "Series A Warrants,") but to the Beneficial Ownership Limitation, the Company granted 10 Prefunded Warrants with exercise price of \$100 (but can be less than par value).
+In connection with the issuance of shares on April 3, 2020, the Company closed on a transaction related to a Securities Purchase Agreement (the "Securities Purchase

+Agreement") entered into on March 30, 2020, whereby an investor purchased from the Company, 0.0001 units, each consisting of (i) 0.0001 shares of the Company's common stock, or pre-funded warrants upon Investor's election due to the 4.99% blocker provision and (ii) 0.00003 warrants to purchase one share of Common Stock ("Series A Warrants", and collectively with the Common Stock the "Units").
+In addition to the Units, the Investor was issued 0.001 warrants to purchase one share of Common Stock (the "Series B Warrants") and an additional 0.001 warrants to purchase one share of Common Stock, subject to a vesting schedule (the "Series C Warrants" and, together with the Prefunded Warrants, the Series A Warrants, and the Series B Warrants, the "Warrants").
+Due to the Beneficial Ownership Limitation, the Company granted 0.0002 Prefunded Warrants with exercise price of \$6,000.000 (but can be less than par value).
 The Prefunded Warrants shall be exercisable immediately and shall expire when exercised in full.